-- All PhD students must enroll in at least 1 semester of CSE 698 - 0-3 credits of registration in any semester - Note: requirement is a passing grade in 1 semester, not number of credits. - Common use: Register in 698 along with your TA work - New for Fall'22: All TAs will go through two additional mandatory training sessions organized by the department, to be held in Sep/Oct.
-Details coming soon.
+- All PhD students must enroll in at least 1 semester of CSE 698 - 0-3 credits of registration in any semester - Note: requirement is a passing grade in 1 semester, not number of credits. - Common use: Register in 698 along with your TA work - All TAs will go through two additional mandatory training sessions, organized by the department, and held in the first few weeks of the semester.